rdhkdh/cs348_lab/lab2/Readme.md

 made all the modifications in pass1, now add separate symtabs for each section then do pass 2 - modification, define, refer records then make linker-loader.

+you've hardcoded the no of sections. make sure to make that dynamic in the end.

+also find program size of each section